food trucks in seaside

 ON THE ROAD AGAIN!

-Day 194 of Year Long Road Trip Along America’s Scenic Byways
+Day 211 of a Year Long Road Trip Along America’s Scenic Byways

 ON THE ROAD AGAIN!